Lesson 5 • Beginner

 System.out.println("You entered: " + number);🔑 while vs do-while: If the user might not need to see the prompt at all, use while.
 If you always want to show it at least once (menus, prompts), use do-while.

-console.log("=== Loop Basics ===\n");
+System.out.println("=== Loop Basics ===\n");

-// 1️⃣ For Loop — count 0 to 4
+// 1.
+For loop — count 0 to 4

-console.log("1.
+System.out.println("1.
 FOR LOOP (count 0-4):");

-console.log(" i = " + i);
+System.out.println(" i = " + i);

 }